IT Support Mississauga

 What does real 24/7 help desk look like for our Heartland warehouse?

 Severity-1 alerts hit our platform in under 90 seconds.
 The on-call senior engineer is paged immediately, triage begins inside 15 minutes, and a status update goes out every 30 minutes until resolution.
-We carry redundant internet paths and tested ransomware playbooks for warehouse environments.
+We carry redundant internet paths and tested ransomware playbooks for warehouse environments, so a 2 a.m.
+WMS or EDI outage gets a working engineer, not a voicemail.

 We are a 25-person professional firm in Port Credit.
 Are we too small?

-No. A meaningful share of our Mississauga book is professional firms between 15 and 40 users on Hurontario, Lakeshore, and Port Credit.
-Pricing for that size starts around $4,500 per month all-in.
+No. A meaningful share of our Mississauga book is professional firms between 15 and 40 users on the Hurontario, Lakeshore, and Port Credit corridors.
+We price per user per month on a fixed-fee basis and quote your exact environment after a free scoping call — no per-incident surprises.

 Our US parent’s auditor will ask about ticket SLAs and incident response.
 Can you produce evidence?

 Yes.
-Ticket-level SLA reports, MFA logs, access-review records, endpoint-compliance reports, and incident-response runbook documentation are routine quarterly output from our platform.
-Most US auditors accept the format without further conversation.
+Ticket-level SLA reports, MFA and conditional-access logs, access-review records, endpoint-compliance reports, and incident-response runbook documentation are routine quarterly output from our platform.
+We align engagements to CIS Controls v8.1, which most US auditors and SOC 2 assessors accept without further conversation.

-What happens when our office moves along the Hurontario LRT corridor in 2027-2028?
+What happens when our office moves along the Hurontario LRT corridor?

-We handle the move.
-Network design for the new space, ISP procurement, structured cabling vendor management, M365 user-location updates, endpoint-shipping logistics, and a cutover plan with a pre-go-live test on the new circuit.
-The Hurontario corridor’s transit-ready office footprint changes hybrid-work patterns, and we factor that into the move plan.
+We handle the move end to end: network design for the new space, ISP procurement, structured-cabling vendor management, Microsoft 365 user-location updates, endpoint-shipping logistics, and a cutover plan with a pre-go-live test on the new circuit.
+The Hazel McCallion Line (the 18-km, 19-stop Hurontario LRT now targeted to open around 2028) is reshaping office footprints along Hurontario, and we factor transit-driven hybrid-work patterns into the move plan.

 How quickly can Fusion respond to IT issues in Mississauga?